Project Shaakichiuwaanaan

 Shaakichiuwaanaan is being developed under the JBNQA framework, ensuring structured and predictable permitting process.

-Shaakichiuwaanaan is located on Category III lands within the Eeyou Istchee Cree Territory in Quebec’s James Bay region, meaning the Project falls under the James Bay and Northern Quebec Agreement (JBNQA), which provides a structured permitting framework for resource development, management, and meaningful Indigenous consultation.
+Shaakichiuwaanaan is located on Category III lands within the Eeyou Istchee Baie-James territory in Quebec, meaning the project falls under the James Bay and Northern Quebec Agreement (JBNQA), which establishes a structured framework for resource development, management, and meaningful consultation with Indigenous peoples.

-PMET has worked closely with the Cree authorities and local talleymen since day one to establish strong and collaborative relationships.
-The next step in the process is to submit an Environmental and Social Impact Assessment (ESIA) to COMEX.
-Typical permitting timelines from ESIA submittal to Project approval is between 9 to 28 months.
+PMET has worked closely with Cree and local communities from the outset to build strong relationships.
+The next steps in the process involve submitting an Environmental Impact Assessment (EIA) to both provincial and federal governments.
+Typical permitting timelines, from EIA submission to project approval, generally range from 9 to 28 months.

 Mineral Resource Estimates